alejandroaviles/gsm/README.md

 ```

-The main output is gsm/rsd_multipoles.dat with four columns
+The main output is gsm/rsd_multipoles.dat file with four columns

-The input of the code is the LCDM linear power spectrum extrapolated to present time with two columns

 | column  | function  |
 | ------------: |:--------------------|